Skip to content

 Hi there!

-AI can help with a lot of the preparation, and there is a lot of AI guides and advice out there.
+AI can help with preparation, and there is a lot of AI guides and advices out there.
 However, it may be too generic, too technical or not enough, or be behind sign-up or pay-walls.
-That's why I've compiled what I've heard from language teachers and tried to create practical advice and prompts you can copy and use.
+That's why I've compiled this guide and tried to create practical advice and prompts you can copy and use.

 Happy reading :)